JordanMartinez/purescript-to-haskell/Readme.md

 ### Goals of this library

-- Explain how to install Haskell and setup a developer environment
+- [Done] - Explain how to install Haskell and setup a developer environment
-- Overview Haskell's REPL
+- [Done] - Overview Haskell's REPL
-- Show the similarities, differences, and gotchas between PureScript and Haskell Syntax
+- [Done] - Show the similarities, differences, and gotchas between PureScript and Haskell Syntax
-- Overview which language extensions one should enable to get a Haskell developer experience that is near enough to a PureScript experience and how that affects the syntax
+- [Done] - Overview which language extensions one should enable to get a Haskell developer experience that is near enough to a PureScript experience and how that affects the syntax
-- Cover the main differences between Stack and Cabal, the two main build tools for Haskell
+- [Done] - Cover the main differences between Stack and Cabal, the two main build tools for Haskell
 - Overview the dependencies used in Yesod and Servant (e.g. aeson, text, blaze, etc.)
 - Overview Yesod
     - Start with [Yesod for Haskellers](https://www.yesodweb.com/book/yesod-for-haskellers) to learn how it works without Template Haskell